Research Projects and Staff

 Our postgraduate community is large, eclectic and distinguished, with around 35-40 students pursuing doctoral research at any one time.

 The Middle East and Central Asia Music Forum has been running since 2007 and is open to researchers, students and anyone interested in the music and culture of the region.
 In the spirit of fostering dialogue and interdisciplinarity, we hope that the issues discussed at the forum will be of interest to a broad audience, including musicologists, ethnomusicologists and other researchers in the arts, humanities and social sciences.
 In addition, we welcome those working on other aspects of Middle Eastern and Central Asian culture broadly speaking (dance, visual arts, media, film, literature, etc.).
-The Forum convenors are Dr Laudan Nooshin (City, University of London) and Dr Rachel Harris (SOAS).
+The Forum convenors are Professor Laudan Nooshin (City, University of London) and Professor Rachel Harris (SOAS).

 The Music Department at City, University of London has been awarded 50k funding from the 10th Anniversary AHRC Cultural Engagement Fund.
 This scheme funds one or more collaborative projects to support the engagement of arts and humanities research with wider cultural and civic contexts.
 It particularly seeks to fund recently completed doctoral graduates, and so aims to to support the broader career development of these graduates, particularly in relation to work with non-academic partners to support the impact of arts and humanities research.